Become Our Patron

 Weather or night time is also a limiting factor for these flying cars, its exactly the same as for normal VFR flying.
 One can not expect untrained and unexperienced car drivers to act safely in adverse weather conditions.
 Even fully qualified pilots sometimes have their problems with weather.
 Think about low visibility situations, low clouds, rain or icing, thunderstorms, turbulence and night time.

-With most things flying, intensive maintenance is required to keep the vehicle in perfect flyable condition.
-Normal road cars can pull over when the engine falters, has technical difficulties or runs out of fuel, aircraft just can not.
+With most things flying, intensive and regular maintenance is required to keep the vehicle in perfect flyable condition.
+Normal road cars can pull over when the engine fails, has technical difficulties or runs out of fuel, aircraft just can not.
 General car maintenance sometimes leaves things to be desired, which is not at all acceptable with aircraft.

 After seeing so many flying car visions (or dreams) over such a long period of time not coming to any serious production numbers.
 We can conclude that some are no less than possible scams and other designs are just slight variations of already existing themes.
 But none will fulfill the ultimate flying car dream.
 The combination of an aircraft and car, where each have their own technical challenges and solutions, lies too far apart to become reality any time soon.

 The question that also could be asked is: if I want to go on a three week holiday with the wife, two kids and luggage; where do I put them?

 See our next article which lists the designs that have been created from the past to the present.